GSA/notifications-admin/docs/end_to_end_tests.md

 reference throughout the test.

-Lastly, if you need want access to the Playwright context object that is used behind the page fixtures, you can reference it directly as well:
+Lastly, if you need want access to the Playwright context object that is used behind the page fixtures, you can reference it directly as well using the `end_to_end_context` fixture:

 ```python
 def test_add_new_service_workflow(authenticated_page, end_to_end_context):